Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/SharedlinksApi.md

 let sharedlinksApi = new SharedlinksApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
 If not supplied then the default value is 0.

-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
 If not supplied then the default value is 100.

-  'where': where_example // string | Optionally filter the list by \"sharedByUser\" userid of person who shared the link (can also use -me-)
+  'where': where_example //  | Optionally filter the list by \"sharedByUser\" userid of person who shared the link (can also use -me-)

 *   where=(sharedByUser='jbloggs')

 *   where=(sharedByUser='-me-')

-  'include':  // Array<string> | Returns additional information about the shared link, the following optional fields can be requested:
+  'include':  //  | Returns additional information about the shared link, the following optional fields can be requested:
 * allowableOperations
 * path

-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.